Table of Contents

 Who created British sign language?

 BSL was not ‘created’ by one person, rather it developed through use in Britain.
+Signing has been around for centuries.
 Some of the first evidence for BSL is during the eighteenth century with monks using sign language to communicate between monasteries; it then spread into the general public (Cokely, 1980).
 It was not until the twentieth century where BSL began to be institutionalised.

 It was used in deaf education for a long time, but it wasn’t until 1981 British Sign Language became recognised by the government as an official language of the UK with its own unique grammar and syntax.

 British Sign Language (BSL) is a visual-spatial language.
-This means that it is primarily communicated through the use of gestures and placing signs in space, rather than orally by voice or hand movements.
-There are no records of where bsl originates from because bsl was not written down until the eighteenth century.
+It is primarily communicated through the use of placing signs in space, facial expressions and gestures rather than by voice or in writing.
+The earliest records of sign language being used date back to the 15th century.
+There are also references to sign language in Samuel Pepys work.

 BSL developed naturally through the deaf community sharing signs with each other which were influenced by their experiences and where they worked, for example; farming communities used agricultural signs whereas harbour workers used nautical signs.